Fuar11/ImprovedAfflictions/README.md

 ### Animal Bites

 A bite from a wolf or bear during an attack can cause blood loss or a sprain.
-Upon receiving either of those afflictions, the wolf bite or wolf bear affliction will be contracted alongside.
+Upon receiving either of those afflictions, the wolf bite or bear bite affliction will be contracted alongside.
 These bites can last upwards of 5 days.

 ### Falls